Showing posts with label Course Camarguaise. Show all posts

 www.flickr.com/photos/practicasdpermacultura/4916895717/

 Elsewhere, in France, this small clam may be on the menus as the flion or olive de mer.
-This clam, when cooked will often be served warm or cold in a seafood salad or served raw as part of a seafood platter; in Italy, this clam is a favorite to serve with pasta.
+When cooked the clam may be served warm or cold in a seafood salad or served raw as part of a seafood platter and in Italy, this clam is usually served with pasta.

 The sea olive clam in the languages of France’s neighbors: